 None of the ‘Traditional Histories’ of any of the branches of Freemasonry are, or were, intended to be taken literally.
 Our forebears in all the Orders manufactured suitable ‘pasts’ for allegorical purposes.
 They did so with romantic notions at heart but understood that these histories were not literal truth.

-Tony Baker’s Paper, Lionel Vibert and the 1723 Constitutions’ explores this in greater depth.
+Tony Baker’s Paper, ‘Lionel Vibert and the 1723 Constitutions’ explores this similarly.

 A number of commentators including Brendan Kyne and Mike Kearsley have suggested that although Freemasonry adopted 4000 BCE as its nominal year of inception, this was not linked to Archbishop Ussher (1581-1656) and his dating of creation to 23 October 4004 BCE.
 Kyne and Kearsley suggest instead that the date may be associated with Sir Isaac Newton’s historical calculations.
 Newton, although not a Freemason, influenced many of the founders of the Grand Lodge of England (then known as the Grand Lodge of London and Westminster).
-If so, the letters ‘AL’ on Masonic membership certificates are less likely to stand for Anno Lucis, the Year of Light, but rather Anno Latomorum, the Year of Masonry, as printed on the cover page of the 1723 Constitutions.
+If so, the letters ‘AL’ on Masonic membership certificates do not stand for Anno Lucis, the Year of Light, but rather Anno Latomorum, the Year of Masonry, as printed on the cover page of the 1723 Constitutions.